2022 Florida Senate election: District 2

 The 2nd district is located in the middle of the Florida panhandle.
 Following redistricting, the district remained mostly unchanged, gaining Calhoun County from the 3rd district and swapping a portion of northern Okaloosa County for a southern portion of it from the 1st district.

-The incumbent was Republican George Gainer, who was not running for re-election.
+The incumbent was Republican George Gainer, who was re-elected with 75.3% of the vote in 2018.
+He retired.